jarikorhonen/nr-vqa-consumervideo/README.md

 *compute_features_example.m*.
 For using the example, you need to download the LIVE-Qualcomm video sequences and the related MOS scores from [there](http://live.ece.utexas.edu/research/incaptureDatabase/index.html), and decode the video sequences in raw YUV format.
-An example in *train_and_validate_example.py* file shows how the regression model for predicting the MOS values from the features can be trained and validated.
+An example in *train_and_validate_example.py* file shows how the regression model for predicting the MOS values from the features can be trained and validated (this part is in Python, using scikit-learn toolbox for regression).